biocypher/project-template/README.md

 # BioCypher project template

 A quick way to set up a BioCypher-driven knowledge graph pipeline.
+Please make sure to refer to the [Usage](#-usage) section for details on how it works.

 ## Using the GitHub Template functionality